Dad-DAO/ARC-333/README.md

 # ARC-33
 Location of the new ARC standard for Dad DAO on Algorand.

-This "Living Proposal" is created for new metadata standards relevant to NFTs controlling a DAO's main communication platform and it's associated multi-signature owned treasury.
+This "Living Proposal" is created for new metadata standards relevant to NFTs controlling a DAO's main communication platform and it's associated multi-signature controlled treasury.